chriha/pro-cli/README.md

 pro-cli is your local little environment manager.
 You can:

 - use the same project structure in **every** project
-- initialize and start whole environments (web server, database, caching, etc.) in seconds
+- initialize and start whole environments (web server, database, caching, mail server, RabbitMQ, etc.) in seconds
-- install the project with a single command by using the configuration file
+- install projects with a single command by using [installation scripts](#installation-scripts)
 - every developer is using the exact same environment and tools
-- simple environment configurations with a single JSON file
-- no need to install multiple versions for each tool
+- no need to install multiple versions for each tool locally, just use the `project` command
 - reduce amount of necessary commands for each developer
+- add custom commands to your project via [scripts](#scripts)
-- simple access to log files
+- simple access to log files; tail and concat all or just specific systems

 ## Install